timhopp/nextjs-blog/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+A simple blog based on the Next.js starter template to the learn the essentials of React & Next.js.